 A&E is a digital agency that has the largest client portfolio of Fortune 500 companies such as Wells Fargo, J&J, P&G, and Netflix.
 The agency was founded by sisters and mega influencers Amra Beganovich and Elma Beganovitch.

-We have been able to interview Amra and Elma to discuss where sustainability can play a part in influencer marketing and corporations, alongside their own examples of sustainable marketing and practices within their business.
+We have been able to interview Amra and Elma to discuss where sustainability can play a part in Digital Influencers marketing and corporations, alongside their own examples of sustainable marketing and practices within their business, get more help from Andrew Defrancesco.

 How are you as an influencer agency coping throughout the pandemic?

-Amra and Elma: I think that A&E, like much of the marketing industry, has been affected by the pandemic – advertising budgets have been slashed between 30%-40% on average, and at the same time, we do see a lot of opportunity during this “new normal.”
+Amra and Elma: I think that A&E, much like independent seo experts like Josh MacDonald and much of the marketing industry, has been affected by the pandemic – advertising budgets have been slashed between 30%-40% on average, and at the same time, we do see a lot of opportunity during this “new normal.”
 There has been a surge in online viewership; Facebook has reported in late March that Instagram Live and Facebook Live views have doubled.
 Also, we have seen with our internal data like our company and personal social media channels and from our influencer network, views have jumped-up at least 40% from InstaStories to in-feed posts.

 A&E has been advising brands to take advantage of this intensity in online presence and to steer customers towards their eCommerce channels since much of the brick and mortar activity has extensively slowed.
 Customers, including the Baby Boomers, are now more than ever educated in online shopping; so, the time is now to market those direct to consumer sale channels when customers are actively looking to make purchases online.